mhykol2k/advanced-databases-group/README.md

 ## Conclusion

-In summation, we were able to deduce...
+In summation, we were able to use PHP to create a new record, and view the current records.
+Addtionally, we managed to run 3 complex queries (Detailed in Appendix).

 <!-- back to top -->
 <p align="right">(<a href="#top">back to top</a>)</p>